kirbyj/praatdet/EXAMPLES.md

 ![](images/scatter3a.png)

 Didn't we already fix this problem?
-If we insepect the PointProcess object, we see that the problem is the point we removed in [Example 1](#example1) above:
+If we inspect the PointProcess object, we see that the problem is the point we removed in [Example 1](#example1) above:

 ![](images/pp3.png)